 The best video format for most platforms is MP4 with H.264 encoding.
 It offers the best balance between quality and file size and is supported across all major social media platforms.

-Other formats like MOV also work, but MP4 is the most reliable choice for consistent playback and compatibility.
+Other options like MOV file formats also work, but MP4 is the most reliable choice when you upload files for consistent playback and compatibility.

 4. Can I use the same video for Instagram, TikTok, YouTube Shorts, and Facebook Reels?

-You can reuse the same idea, but you shouldn’t upload the exact same video without adjustments.
+You can reuse the same idea, but you shouldn’t do video uploads without adjustments.

-Each social media platform has different requirements for aspect ratio, video length, and formatting.
+Each social media platform has different requirements for the correct aspect ratio, video length, and formatting.
 For example, a video designed for Instagram feed may not display properly on TikTok or YouTube Shorts.

 Instead, create multiple versions of your video with the correct video aspect ratios and video dimensions for each platform.